sudo-self/Rpi-shairport-sync/CYGWIN.md

 ```
 Enter `yes` for all queries.
 Next, open the Windows "Services" application (if it's already open, refresh the screen contents: `Actions > Refresh`) and look for the `CYGWIN Shairport Sync` service.
 Open it and start it.

 An AirPlay player should now see a new AirPlay output device on the local network, with the same name as the Windows machine's name, e.g. `DESKTOP-0RHGN0`.
-You can set a different name by changing the settings in the configuration file, installed at `/etc/shairport-sync.conf`.
+You can set a different name by changing the settings in the Shairport Sync configuration file, installed at `/etc/shairport-sync.conf`.

 Since this is now a Cygwin Service, you do not need to open Cygwin to launch it -- it should launch automatically whenever Windows is booted up.